neurobooth/neurobooth-os/docs/single_machine_testing.md

 You must be running Windows 10 or greater to run Neurobooth.

 ## Configuration
+To run on a single machine you must modify the neurobooth config file, typically "neurobooth_os_config.json".
+The following changes should be applied:
+- The entries for acquisition, control, and presentation must have name, user, and password all set to  "".
+- The entries for acquisition, control, and presentation must have port set to different values
+- TODO: Describe how to set the monitor width, etc.

+If you're running the db on the same machine as the neurobooth code, the following additional changes are required:
+- The database host value should be set to the loopback address "127.0.0.1"

 ## Servers
 ACQ and STM servers are started via the GUI using WMI.
 See the [WMI instructions](enable_WMI_instuctions.txt) to get started.